asifrahaman13/ecommerce-cart/README.md

 yarn install
 ```

-Next you need to enter your email address, mongodb uri and two factor authentication password for your application in the .env file.
+Next you need to enter your mongodb uri for your application in the .env file.

-- For the gmail go to the manage settings section of your gmail account.
-On the left side you will see the security tab. click on it.
-Now click on the "2-Step Verification" under the "How you sign in to Google".
-Scroll down to find the "App passwords" function.
-Next click on it and enter the required details to get 16 digit app password.
-Copy it. https://myaccount.google.com/security

 Now run the application